nautilor/simple_terminal/README.md

 # simple_terminal

-This branch contain an unstable version, don't use it as a daily terminal
+This is a simple terminal build around vte using c

 Compile with